Nuitka/Nuitka/Developer_Manual.rst

 Locating Modules and Packages
 -----------------------------

-The search for of modules used is driven by ``nuitka.importing.Importing`` module.
+The search for modules used is driven by ``nuitka.importing.Importing`` module.

 * Quoting the ``nuitka.importing.Importing`` documentation: